You are seeking a job and want to design your resume. And since your resume reflects your profile, you want to make it as impressive as possible.

 Plus, you obviously want recruiters to spot your resume amongst a pool of other resumes.
 So how to design your resume so that it catches the recruiter’s eyes.

-Well, there is a way through which you can pack more information in a small space, without making your resume look overwhelming.
+Well, there is a way through which you can pack more information in a small space.
+And it will not make your resume look overwhelming.

 This is by using a QR Code on your resume.
 Many candidates today are already using a QR Code and impressing their recruiters.